Douglas H. Mitchell

 Mitchell played football for UBC and the BC Lions of the Canadian Football League.
 He was a member of the NHL Board of Governors and Commissioner of the CFL, and now is on their Board of Governors.
 He created and serves as Chairman of the Canadian Athletic Foundation, is Chair of the Calgary Sports Tourism Authority, and is a co-owner of the CFL’s Calgary Stampeders.

-The Canadian Interuniversity Sports association named the semi-final championship football game the Mitchell Bowl in recognition of his commitment and dedication to university athletics.
+One of the Canadian University Football semi-final championships was named the Mitchell Bowl in recognition of his commitment and dedication to university athletics.
 In 2010 and 2011 he was named one of the Power 50 of Canadian sports by the Globe and Mail.
-On August 21, 2009, the University of British Columbia named their new Olympic Sports Centre the Doug Mitchell Thunderbird Sports Centre, which hosted hockey and sledge hockey for the Vancouver 2010 Olympic and Paralympic Winter Games
+In 2009, UBC named the Doug Mitchell Thunderbird Sports Centre, which hosted hockey and sledge hockey for the Vancouver 2010 Olympic and Paralympic Winter Games.

 Mitchell has been inducted into the Alberta Sports Hall of Fame and received the Alberta Order of Excellence.
 For his professional and community-based achievements, he was appointed to the Order of Canada in 2004.
 In 2019 He was inducted into Canada’s Sports Hall of Fame.